-Whether you want sandy beaches, cultural excursions or thrilling theme parks, at least one of our top ten choices for 2013 family breaks is bound to hit the right note.
+Whether you want sandy beaches, cultural excursions or thrilling theme parks, at least one of our top 10 choices for family breaks is bound to hit the right note.

 1. Spanish mainland